zvizdo/MadWare.Furs/README.md

 * Adding support for QRCode generation
 * Write more and better unit tests
 * Make better documentation and examples
+* Add some sort of helpers for common requests like basic invoices etc...
 * Add support for ASP.NET Core

 All contributors are welcome.